UGA Entomology Curriculum for Undergraduates

 The Business emphasis offers courses in management, finance, accounting, selling, marketing, etc. This emphasis is designed for students with both science and business interests.
 It can prep students for UGA’s STEM MBA program offered through the Terry Business College.
 Students with this emphasis are moving on to management careers in the STEM field.

-Applied Biotechnology students will have the opportunity to purse undergraduate research, undergraduate teaching, and paid student worker positions.
+Applied Biotechnology students will have the opportunity to pursue undergraduate research, undergraduate teaching, and paid student worker positions.
 Students are also eligible for CAES Scholarships each academic year they are enrolled as an undergraduate student.
 Students will work with a major specific advisor for each semester they attend UGA.

 Hi Students!
 My name is Devin Duggan and I am the academic advisor for the Entomology Department.
 I help with course planning, professional school prep, campus engagement, etc. for our two undergraduate majors: Entomology and Applied Biotechnology.
 I also am the Senior Recruitment Advisor for CAES, where our department is housed, so I also get to help potential students determine their major, explore career options, and prepare for their undergraduate admissions application.
 I am alumni of UGA, specifically CAES, and I loved being on this campus so much I started this job fresh out of my undergraduate degree.
 I am here to help students navigate their educational path and ensure you are successful both in and outside the classroom.
 Please reach out to me if you are wanting to discuss course planning for our degrees or just want to know more about how our department is helping students reach their goals.
 I would love to tell you about how awesome UGA is and all of the opportunities we have waiting for you!